benbrastmckie/.config/README.md

 ## [Zotero](https://www.zotero.org/)

-Download and install [Zotero](https://www.zotero.org/) along with the appropriate pluggin for your preferred browser.
+Download and install [Zotero](https://www.zotero.org/) along with the appropriate plugin for your preferred browser.
-Find a paper online, sigining in to the journal as necessary and downloading the pdf manually.
+Find a paper online, signing in to the journal as necessary and downloading the pdf manually.
 Now return to the paper on the journal's website and test the browser plugin for Zotero which should be displayed in the top right of the screen.
 Create the bib and bst directories, and move the .bst bibliography style files into the appropriate folder by running the following: